somnambulist-tech/read-models-bundle/README.md

 ```

 Then the caster can be referenced in the casts as: `'price' => 'product_price'` and the unit_value
-and unit_cur attributes will be removed infavour of the single "price" attribute that will be a
+and unit_cur attributes will be removed in favour of the single "price" attribute that will be a
 Money value object.
 If the originals should be left in place, set `$remove` to `false`.

 Additional casters can be added at any time; and existing casters may be overridden by re-using an